Cpiskin/Princeton-Web-Exercises/Coin.md

 import java.util.Scanner;
 public class Coins {
     public static void main(String args[]) {

+      // Write a program that reads in a command line integer N (number of pennies) and prints the best way (fewest number of coins) to make change using US coins
+     //  (quarters, dimes, nickels, and pennies only).

         // Scanner object
         Scanner s = new Scanner(System.in);